tadin001/pttest/_posts/2016-01-26-nuget-contentfiles-demystified.md

 1 Language (vb, cs, fs) 2 Target Framework Moniker or TFM (net35, wp81, etc)

 Either of these can be replaced with the catch-all `any` name in order to deliver content to all languages or framework types.
-In the case of our logo, we would like it to be delivered for all languages and for any framework type therefore we will place the logo in the `contentFiles\any\any` folder.
+In the case of our logo, we would like it to be delivered for all languages and for any framework type therefore we will place the logo in the `contentFilesanyany` folder.

 ## Supported Project Types